boto/boto3/docs/source/guide/quickstart.rst

 deprecated and will be removed entirely during the first half of 2021.
 For more information about this change, its timing, and how to transition to Python 3, see :ref:`guide_migration_py3`.

-For information about how to get the latest version of Python, please see the official `Python documentation <https://www.python.org/downloads/>`_.
+For information about how to get the latest version of Python, see the official `Python documentation <https://www.python.org/downloads/>`_.

 Install Boto3